 Unrolling this recurrence, just as in the proof of Theorem~\ref{thm:zo_avg_strong_convex}, gives the first result.

 For the second part, we must find the allocation $\{q_t\}$ that minimizes the final error bound.
 This is equivalent to solving the optimization problem:

-Let $c=\mu/(Ld)$.
+Let $c=\gamma/(Ld)$.
 The objective function $F(q_0,\dots,q_{T-1})=\prod_{t=0}^{T-1}(1-cq_t)$ is a product of linear terms.
-This function is concave over the feasible region (the simplex defined by the budget constraint).
+Without loss of geneity, it is equivalent to minimize its logarithm, $ln(F(q))$.
+The logarithm function is concave over the feasible region (the simplex defined by the budget constraint).
 A fundamental result in convex optimization is that the minimum of a concave function over a compact convex set is achieved at an extreme point (a vertex) of the set.

 The vertices of the allocation simplex correspond to solutions where the budget is concentrated as much as possible.
 Given the constraints, the extreme points are strategies that use the largest possible query count, $q_t=d$, for some number of iterations, and $q_t=0$ for others.
 To satisfy the budget $\sum q_t=K$, the optimal strategy is therefore to perform $T=K/d$ iterations (assuming $K$ is a multiple of $d$) with $q_t=d$ for each iteration.
 This concentrates the entire query budget into the fewest, most powerful steps, thus minimizing the product of contraction factors. \end{proof}